 - Conjunctivitis (pink eye)

-If your child has any of the following symptoms, you will need to wait 24 hours after the symptoms have subsided–without the aid of medication–before returning him or her to the center (Day Early Learning centers’ policy).
+If your child has any of those symptoms, you should wait 24 hours after the symptoms have subsided – without the aid of medication – before returning them to the center (Day Early Learning policy).

 Click here to view tips for proper handwashing in child care centers.
 All child care centers follow this policy.